isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 </ul>
 <p>Applicants in either of the two categories above may continue to provide
-psychiatric evidence in criminal proceedings even if their application is still being processed by the target date, as they fall within Transitional Scenario 2.</p>
+psychiatric evidence in criminal proceedings even if their application is still being processed by the target appointment date, as they fall within Transitional Scenario 2.</p>
 <p><strong>For applications received after 28 February 2026</strong>, appointments
 will be made on a monthly basis, at the start of each month.</p>
 <h4><strong>What can a psychiatrist do if he is not a member of the Panel but has an upcoming court matter where he is scheduled to testify as an expert witness on a matter concerning psychiatry?</strong></h4>
-<p>The psychiatrist should submit an application to the Selection Committee
+<p>The psychiatrist should first check if he falls within any of the Transitional
-as soon as possible and send an email to the Secretariat to the Selection Committee at &lt;email address&gt; to request for his application to be reviewed on an expedited basis.
+Scenarios.
+If he is not, he should submit an application to the Selection Committee as soon as possible and send an email to the Secretariat to the Selection Committee at &lt;email address&gt; to request for his application to be reviewed on an expedited basis.
 The email should include details on the Court matter and the reasons why the application was not submitted earlier.</p>
 <p>Please note that while the Selection Committee will consider genuine requests
 on case-by-case basis, it may not be feasible to accommodate every request, particularly if a high volume of applications is being processed at the same time.</p>
 <h4><strong>What happens when the application is successful?</strong></h4>
-<p>The successful applicant will be notified of the outcome of the application.
+<p>The successful applicant will be notified of the outcome of the application.</p>
-The applicant’s name will also be listed as a member of the Panel found
+<p>The applicant’s name will be published on the website as a member of the
-<a href="/appointed-psychiatrists/" rel="noopener nofollow" target="_blank">here</a>.</p>
+Panel.</p>
 <h4><strong>What happens the application is unsuccessful?</strong></h4>
 <p>The unsuccessful applicant will be given the Selection Committee’s reason(s)
 for refusing the appointment, and can decide whether to appeal against